-Forget training or worrying about how fast you can complete it, this Festive Fun Run is all about dressing up, being with friends and family and supporting a good local cause.
+Forget training or worrying about how fast you can complete it; this Festive Fun Run is all about dressing up, being with friends and family and supporting a good local cause.

 You can run, jog, dance, skip or walk 2 laps of the scenic lake whilst chasing our giant Christmas Pudding.
+Or take part virtually in your own local community.

 Feel free to wear your own costume; elves, Santa reindeer, turkeys are all welcome – in fact anything Christmassy!
-The event is family friendly and wheelchair accessible; push prams are welcome so why not make it a whole family effort.
+We’ll have a prize for the best fancy dress too.

-There will be Christmas music to raise the spirits, and well deserved hot and cold refreshments available in the Visitors Centre.
+There will be Christmas music to raise the spirits, raffle and well deserved hot and cold refreshments available in the Visitors Centre.
 Changing facilities and parking available on site.

 So go on join the fun; it’s going to be pud-tastic!